Sepsis and Nursing Home Lawsuits

 • No Urine Output: if the patient is consuming fluids but not urinating it can be another sign that their organs are not fully functioning.

-• Platelet Count: a very low blood platelet count is a sign of severe sepsis suggesting poor organ functioning.
+• Platelet Count: a very low blood platelet count is a sign of severe sepsis, suggesting poor organ functioning.

 • Changes in Skin Color

-This combination of symptoms will only be used to reach a diagnosis of severe sepsis when they are clearly the result of stage I sepsis (not related to a pre-existing condition).
+This combination of symptoms will only be used to reach a diagnosis of severe sepsis when they are clearly the result of stage I sepsis (not related to a preexisting condition).
 The symptoms should also be seen to continue even after fluid replacement.

 STAGE III: Septic Shock

 The third and final stage of sepsis is called septic shock.
 Septic shock occurs when multiple vital organs in the body begin shutting down entirely.
-The diagnostic symptoms of septic shock are the same as those listed above for severe sepsis, except that septic shock is usually characterized by a very sudden and dramatic drop in blood pressure and a spike in lactic acid levels in the blood.
+The diagnostic symptoms of septic shock are the same as those listed above for severe sepsis, except that septic shock is usually characterized by a sudden and dramatic drop in blood pressure and a spike in lactic acid levels in the blood.
 Septic shock symptoms:

 • Acute Hypotension: systolic blood pressure drops below 65 mm Hg and cannot be maintained above that level without medication.